kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 source ~/.bashrc
 ```

-5. Verify that you can run docker commands without sudo.
+5. Verify that you can run docker commands without sudo. if you run into permission denied issue when running the below command kindly logout and ssh back to the slave server.

 ```
 $ docker run hello-world